5 minute read (updated 8 Dec 22)

 What is Life Coaching?

-Life Coaching (and generally – coaching), allows you to talk through the stuff on your mind, overcome mental obstacles and take action to achieve your goals.
+Life Coaching (and generally talking types of coaching), allows you to talk through the stuff on your mind, overcome mental obstacles and take action to achieve your goals.
 It’s a form of self-development – you learn about yourself; your strengths and skills so you are empowered to do more of what you’re already good at.
-It’s confidential and it’s a great opportunity to think without interruption.

 What does a Life Coach do?

 A Life Coach will ask open, probing questions on the topic/s you have chosen.
 They will help you work out the stuff on your mind, feel better about yourself so that you essentially can better handle what life throws at you.
-They listen – really listen, keep distance from the issues presented, remain objective and non-judgemental.
-A Life Coach acts as a sounding board, a mirror – reflecting your words and behaviours back at you, challenging you out of your comfort zone to grow.
-A friend however well-meaning, is usually the opposite.
+They listen – really listen in to your words, remain objective and non-judgemental.
+A Life Coach acts as a sounding board, a mirror – reflecting your words and behaviours back at you, challenging you out of your comfort zone to grow and take a different perspective.

 Why do people see a Life Coach?

 People see a Life Coach to help them navigate a tricky time in their life and/or to develop their potential.
-More often, people see a coach because they are unhappy and instead want something else, ie;
+They want to change and do something about it, often about;

-So spending time talking and working out what to do with a professional, could be beneficial.
-I Life Coach around these areas.
+So spending time talking to a professional could be beneficial.

 Are there different types?

 As a Life Coach I work with brilliant women who feel stuck in life or their career, by walking and talking outdoors.
-I tend to work with strengths, skills and values using Positive Psychology approaches.
-And I work with nature and gentle exercise (like walking), to positively impact wellbeing.
+I tend to work with strengths, skills and values and encourage the individual to lead.
+I work outdoors for space, calm and gentle exercise because I see the positively impact on people’s wellbeing.

 What can Life Coaching do for me?